 SomaSim is a two-man indie studio reviving the tradition of old-school simulation games for the modern audience.
 I handled PR for their first release, the Gold Rush sim 1849, as well as the 1849: Nevada Silver expansion pack.
 The campaign kicked off with a successful “early access” beta release, the benefits and results of which are documented here.
 In addition to the usual gaming press, my outreach targeted consumer outlets based in the real California and Nevada towns featured in the game, resulting in coverage from the Sacramento Bee, Stockton Register, Nevada Magazine, and others.

 What Pumpkin Studios is the NYC-based developer of the upcoming adventure game Hiveswap, based on Andrew Hussie’s Homestuck webcomic.
-I am handling PR for the four episode series, planned to debut in mid-2015 for PC, Mac, and Linux.
+I am handling PR for this episode series under development for PC, Mac, and Linux.